The German-American Festival is finally open in Oregon

 The festival runs through Sunday.
 Admission is $10 and kids under 12are free.

-As they like to says here "Bring a guest.
+As they like to say here "Bring a guest.
 Come to the fest."